Miiden/EyeSpy/README.md

 EyeSpy is a tool designed to enumerate and gain access to IP Cameras via RTSP.
 It provides a flexible and efficient way to scan for open RTSP ports, discover available paths, and attempt common credential spraying attacks.

+OpSec Info:
+This tool is not quiet at all.

 ## Table of Contents

 - [Introduction](#introduction)